aregtech/areg-sdk/README.md

 > 💡 Expand each section to see the details.

-#### Distributed solution
+### Distributed solution

 <details open><summary> Click to show / hide <code>distributed solution</code>.</summary><br/>

-AREG SDK is a solution of distributed services that can run on any node of the network and because of automations and transparent communication interact as if the components are located in one process.
-To distribute services in the processes and define relationships, developers create _model_ to load during runtime.
+The AREG SDK is a distributed services solution that enables components to interact seamlessly across nodes on the network, appearing as if they are located within a single process.
+To define relationships and distribute services across processes, developers create runtime loadable models.

 The following is a demonstration of a static _model_ to start and stop services:
 ```cpp